clockspot/arduino-clock/README.md

   * When alarm goes off, push to snooze, or hold to silence until tomorrow.
 * **Timer**
   * Shows a countdown timer (or 0min 00sec when idle).
-  * To set, hold 'til display flashes; set time (in hrs, min, sec); and press to start.
+  * To set timer, hold 'til display flashes; set time (in hrs, min, sec); and press to start.
 Hold to cancel.
   * When timer goes off, push to silence.

 **Additional settings are available in the Setup menu.**